Science and Technology

 Data driven medicine

-The biological mechanisms of disease are seldom straight and simple.
+The biological mechanisms of diseases are seldom straight and simple.
 Modern technologies allow mapping molecular networks by so-called ‘omics’ platforms, by which a full molecular spectrum is assessed in a single measurement.
 This delivers a ‘fingerprint’ of the patient’s individual biology, which can include entirely novel and unanticipated networks.

 This molecular data is huge, thereby providing a powerful tool to recognize distinct patients, for instance regarding their responsiveness to particular therapies.
 When added to what is known about the patient’s clinical condition, such data is clearing the way to effective, personalized and precision medicine.
-BreathBase meets the demands for such integrated database.
+BreathBase meets the demands for such an integrated database.